rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 </div>

 <!-- #region -->
-## Assert Statements
+## The `assert` Statement
-With our first test function under our belt, it is time for us to clearly understand how `assert` statements work and how they should be used.
+With our first test functions under our belt, it is time for us to clearly understand how `assert` statements work and how they should be used.

 Similar to `return`, `def`, or `if`, the term `assert` is a reserved term in the Python language.
 It has the following specialized behavior: